 Getting to Capri from Sorrento couldn’t be simpler, or faster.
 Pop down the flight of stairs leading to the road under Piazza Tasso, and walk downhill to Marina Piccola (which translates as small marina, even though it’s the biggest one).
 The ticket office is slightly below street level; descend the steps down, and queue at any desk showing Capri as a destination.
 You’ll pay about €17 for a ticket – not cheap, but Capri is an island, so what can you do?
 Rest assured though: the experience of seeing Capri is well worth it, and the journey won’t take more than about half an hour.
 Check this website for up-to-date timetables.

 If you fancy something a little more exclusive and convenient, how about a private boat tour to Capri?
-Avi Travel’s tours pick you up from your hotel, take you to Capri on a private boat and give you a tour of the Blue Grotto and the Faraglioni rocks -worth the price alone – before giving you some time to explore the island on foot.
-Check out the reviews; they come highly recommended!
+This tour picks you up from your hotel, takes you to Capri on a private boat and gives you a tour of the Blue Grotto and the Faraglioni rocks -worth the price alone – before giving you some time to explore the island on foot.
+Check out the reviews; it comes highly recommended!

 However you get there, you’ll find plenty to delight you on Capri.
 Aside from the Blue Grotto (we all love sparkly blue waters!), Capri is a fantastic place just for seeing the sights, taking in the splendour of gardens such as Giardini di Augusto, going on a hike, or just doing some serious damage to your bank balance.
 Shopping in Capri is an expensive yet satisfying experience, and even if you can’t afford the latest Gucci fashions, there’s affordable souvenirs in the shape of Carthusia perfumes and Capri Watch timepieces.